Herman Kiefer Hospital: Hospital

 The hospital was the primary health care facility of the City of Detroit from its founding to closure.
-During its 75 years it treated the poorest citizens of the city.
-For the first 35 years most patients had infectious diseases.
-In 1953 a 250-bed addition was added to treat tuberculosis.
+During its 75 years, it treated the poorest citizens of the city.
+For the first 35 years, most patients had infectious diseases.
+In 1953, a 250-bed addition was added to treat tuberculosis.
 By the end of the sixties, the era of infectious diseases was over due to antibiotics.
-In 1928 there were 1,756 deaths from infectious diseases, in 1969 there were under 100.
-During 1970s, the patient population changed to the very old, the indigent, and those who had social problems.
+In 1928, there were 1,756 deaths from infectious diseases, in 1969, there were under 100.
+During the 1970s, the patient population changed to the very old, the indigent, and those who had social problems.

 In 1951, the Rehabilitation Institute of Metropolitan Detroit was founded at Herman Kiefer Hospital.
-The Kiefer Hospital was the main treatment facility for polio in Detroit, which was rampant at that time.
-Polio patients are often paralyzed, and the Kiefer naturally provided their polio patients with rehabilitation.
+Kiefer Hospital was the main treatment facility for polio in Detroit, which was rampant at that time.
+Polio patients are often paralyzed, and the Kiefer provided their polio patients with rehabilitation.
 It was also the site of the Metropolitan Detroit Polio Foundation, which merged with the Rehabilitation Institute in 1953.
 These two partners soon realized they needed a building of their own to house all their services.
 As a result, in 1958, the Rehabilitation Institute moved to a newly built hospital at the Detroit Medical Center.

 Closure

-By the early 21st century the Kiefer was acting almost entirely as a public health facility, dispensing free vaccinations.
-With the City of Detroit was facing bankruptcy, the mayor, David Bing, decided that the one million dollar maintenance cost of the aging building could not be afforded.
+By the early 21st century, the Kiefer was acting almost entirely as a public health facility, dispensing free vaccinations.
+With the City of Detroit facing bankruptcy, the mayor, David Bing, decided that the one million dollar maintenance cost of the aging building could not be afforded.
 Bing closed the hospital, transferring its public health services to a private nonprofit which operated throughout the city from neighborhood facilities.
-Under Mayor Mike Duggan The Detroit Health Department was reformed under the leadership of Dr. Abdul El-Sayed and now operates essential local public health services.
+Under Mayor Mike Duggan, the Detroit Health Department was reformed under the leadership of Dr. Abdul El-Sayed and now operates essential local public health services.